 So, you’ve made the decision to be more self-sufficient.
-Perhaps you have one or more of the following: a garden, laying hens, meat birds, dairy goat or cow, pigs.
+Perhaps you have one or more of the following: a garden, backyard chickens for eggs, meat birds, dairy goats or cows, pigs.
 Of course as these ventures start to produce, you will want to learn how to use everything on your homestead so none of it goes to waste.

 As you start to cultivate these ventures, it is likely you will face decisions on how to feed the animals, how to grow the garden and what to do with extras.